ZCHAnalytics/azure-database-migration/3_data_backup_and_restore.md

 ![image](https://github.com/ZCHAnalytics/azure-database-migration319/assets/146954022/958ca779-763d-443a-b64c-2f357a4679ca)

 ### 4.3.
-We execute the new maintenance plan and check the cloud container if the back was created successfully:
+We execute the new maintenance plan and check the cloud container if the backup was created successfully:
 ![image](https://github.com/ZCHAnalytics/azure-database-migration319/assets/146954022/bdaed841-37cc-4650-bdd8-598102cbecf8)